mattykeene/kinship-code-challenge/README.md

 ## Next Steps
 If I were to take this project further I would do a few things:
-- Store the auth token in a cookie so the user can remain logged in between tabs/refreshes.
+- Store the auth token in a hashed cookie.
 The instructions seemed clear to use the Context API and I didn't want to stray too far from those requirements.
+I set up a bare-bones localStorage solution so the page wouldn't break while refreshing.
 - Abstract all of the API calls into an API service file for better organization.
 - Write tests.
 - Possibly add more styling.